 How long does it take to get permanent residency in Kiribati?

-Depending on the pathway chosen, you can expect to be eligible for PR in Kiribati after 999 to 999 years.
+Depending on the pathway chosen, you can expect to be eligible for PR in Kiribati after 999 to an indefinite period.

 What is the cost of living in Kiribati?